hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/202_stray_remarks_on_theosophy.md

-articles in the *Advocate*, but he must not confound himself and his Theosophists with the great Hindu nation, the majority of whom have clearly seen through the Theosophical phenomena from the start and, following the great Swami Dayânanda Sarasvati who took away his patronage from Blavatskism the moment he found it out, have held themselves aloof.
+articles in the *Advocate*, but he must not confound himself and his Theosophists with the great Hindu nation, the majority of whom have clearly seen through the Theosophical phenomena from the start and, following the great Swami Dayānanda Sarasvati who took away his patronage from Blavatskism the moment he found it out, have held themselves aloof.